gravitational/teleport/docs/architecture.md

    * Individual nodes may not always be reacheable from "the outside".
    * Proxies always record SSH sessions and keep track of active user sessions.
-This makes it possible for an SSH user to see if someone else is connected to a node he is about to work on.
+This makes it possible for an SSH user to see if someone else is connected to a node she is about to work on.

    When establishing a connection, the client offers its public key.

 2. The proxy checks if the submitted public key has been previously signed by the auth server.
-   If there was no key offered (first time login) or if the key certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor.
+   If there was no key previously offered (first time login) or if the key certificate has expired, the proxy denies the connection and asks the client to login interactively using a password and a 2nd factor.

-   Teleport uses [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) for the two-step authentication.
+   Teleport uses [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) for the second authentication.

-   The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.
+   The password plus second factor are submitted to a proxy via HTTPS, therefore it is critical to install a proper HTTPS certificate on the proxy for a secure configuration of Teleport.
    **DO NOT** use the self-signed certificate installed by default.

    If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key and will use it for subsequent logins.
 The key will automatically expire after 22 hours.
-In the future, Teleport will support configurable TTL of these temporary keys.
+In the future, Teleport will support a configurable TTL of these temporary keys.

 3. At this step, the proxy tries to locate the requested node in a cluster.
-There are three lookup mechanism a proxy uses to find the node's IP address:
+There are three lookup mechanisms a proxy uses to find the node's IP address:

    * Tries to resolve the name requested by the client.
    * Asks the auth server if there is a node registered with this `nodename`.